NAdamWillard/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio

-My current Data Analytics Portfolio - showing multiple highlighted projects that demonstrate my skills and abilities with popular tools for data analytics
+Please view my portfolio for information on key projects that highlight my skills and abilities with multiple popular tools for data analytics.